Theora Care, Theora Connect: Review

 Where to buy it or learn more*: (this takes you away from our website)

-Discount for Tech-enhanced Life readers
+Discount for Tech-enhanced Life readers:

-• Code: TECHLIFE
+• Discount code: TECHLIFE

-[affiliate relationship*: When you buy through our links, we may earn a commission.
+[* affiliate relationship: When you buy through our links, we may earn a commission.
 Learn more]

-* Disclosure: If you use these links when you buy products we write about, we may earn commissions from qualifying purchases as an Amazon Associate or other affiliate program participant.
+If you use the links on this website when you buy products we write about, we may earn commissions from qualifying purchases as an Amazon Associate or other affiliate program participant.
 This does not affect the price you pay.
-In some cases we ask the vendor to loan us the products for review.
-See How we Fund our Work.
+We use the (modest) income to help fund our research.

 It would bebhelpful to include the cost of the monthly service in your reviews as well as the cost of rhe device when reviewed.
 Thanks